 Continuing Education Activity

 Oxcarbazepine is a medication used in the treatment of partial seizures.
 It is in the anticonvulsant drug classification.
-This activity reviews the indications, action, and contraindications for oxcarbazepine as a valuable agent in the treatment of partial seizures.
-This activity will highlight the mechanism of action, adverse event profile, pharmacokinetics, and drug interactions pertinent for members of the interprofessional team in the treatment of patients with partial seizures.
+Oxcarbazepine is a 10-keto derivative of carbamazepine, which came to the market in 2000.
+However, the minor structural differences between oxcarbazepine and carbamazepine have led to significant differences in the induction of metabolic pathways and the metabolism of the two medications.
+This activity reviews the indications, action, and contraindications for oxcarbazepine as a valuable agent in treating partial seizures.
+This activity will highlight the mechanism of action, adverse event profile, pharmacokinetics, and drug interactions pertinent for interprofessional team members in treating patients with partial seizures.

 - Describe the mechanism of action of oxcarbazepine.

 - Review the therapeutic uses of oxcarbazepine.

 - Explain the potential side effects of oxcarbazepine.

 - Outline the importance of collaboration and coordination among the interprofessional team to enhance patient care when dosing and monitoring oxcarbazepine therapy.